Questar 3.5 Review

 To use the Questar for photography you unscrew the plug for the axial port on the back of the control box and screw in a 1.25” adapter.
 With the lever on the finder setting it’s then ready for imaging.
 Surprisingly, the Questar fork mount is quite stable with a DSLR and photography is easy.

 With its long focal length, the Questar is ideal for imaging the Moon and Sun, both of which just fit on my DSLR chip, so both can be imaged as whole disks.
-Both yield quite fine and detailed images:
+Note that poor seeing meant the Moon image isn’t as good as it could have been.

 The Questar with its accurate drive and long F.L. doubtless also work well for webcam imaging of the planets, but I didn’t try this.

-I did try some limited imaging of smaller deep sky objects and the Questar yielded quite decent results on M57 and M13 with 2 minute DSLR exposures at medium ISO.
+I did try some limited imaging of smaller deep sky objects and the Questar yielded quite decent results on M57 and M13 with two minute DSLR exposures at medium ISO, but the Questar isn’t a deep sky imaging scope.

 Choosing a Questar